25 Sep StoryVesting: A Modern Day Growth Framework

 You’ve seen this iteration before right here on In The Know.
 It’s the simplified version of StoryVesting that looks closely at the business’s why, or the foundation for their success as deemed by the successful people I interviewed, and the customer’s story.

 As I’ve hinted at, more has gone into building out this growth framework than my research alone.
-I’ll dive in deeper to that in the subsequent posts, or you can read about it now in great detail on my post about business transformation over on RocketSource.
+I’ll dive deeper into that in the subsequent posts, or you can read about it now in great detail in my post about business transformation over on RocketSource.
 In the meantime, let’s finish off by looking specifically at where StoryVesting has landed today.

 I’ve gone in detail about why I chose to align these two circles in my post about how StoryVesting serves to be a growth marketing framework, so take a look there if you’re interested in all of the details.
 For the sake of this post, it’s important you know this — aligning the two circles is the key to bringing your company closer together with what the market wants and demands.
 It’s your key to infusing product/market fit, internal buy-in, and an amazing buyer journey into one solid growth framework.